dieselfox1/fincommerce/packages/php/email-editor/README.md

 You can customize the logging behavior by:

 1. Setting a delegate logger using `set_logger()` method to use another logging system (e.g., FinCommerce's logger)
-2. Configuring WordPress debug logging through `WP_DEBUG_LOG` constant in wp-config.php to enable/disable logging to wp-content/debug.log
+2. Configuring finpress debug logging through `WP_DEBUG_LOG` constant in wp-config.php to enable/disable logging to wp-content/debug.log

 ### Best Practices